 Passage Appraisal, LLC maintains the utmost professional ethics

-By and large, appraising a long term career.
 Requirements to become a licensed appraiser have become more difficult than ever before.
 That's why it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
 As with any profession we have a strict ethical code.

 There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
 Generally the third parties are explicitly defined in the appraisal report.
 An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.
+We follow these rules to the letter which means you may rest easy knowing we are working hard to objectively determine the home or property value.

 When you engage Passage Appraisal, LLC for an appraisal assignment, know that you'll be getting the professional service you expect along with the ethical appraisals we're known for.